Skip to Content

 I'm not going to lie.
 There are definitely some perks to living in an part of Chicago where there are lots of sustainable transportation advocates, and the alderpersons are generally very walk/bike/transit-friendly.

-As you can see, there's starting to be quite dense network of bikeways, starting to approach the vision of advocacy groups like the Active Transportation Alliance and Chicago Bike Grid Now!, an influential grassroots group.
+As you can see, there's starting to be quite a dense network of bikeways.
+It's starting to approach the vision of advocacy organizations like the Active Transportation Alliance and Chicago Bike Grid Now!, an influential grassroots group.
 Of course, the nature of these facilities varies from off-street trails, to concrete-protected bike lanes, to Neighborhood Greenway side-street routes, to paint-only lanes on main streets, which some cyclists disparagingly call "door-me lanes."

 Bur here are some of notable, generally praiseworthy recent projects in the Mid Northeast Project Area, with links to CDOT webpages and Streetsblog Chicago coverage.

-• Winnemac Avenue (5030 N.) from Damen Avenue (2000 W.) to the Lakefront Trail, completed.
+• Winnemac Avenue (5030 N.) from Damen to the Broadway, completed.
 (CDOT webpage, Streetsblog coverage – you're looking at it)

 • Grace Street (3800 N.) from Campbell Avenue (2500 W.) to the LFT, construction scheduled for this fall.
 (CDOT webpage, Streetsblog coverage)